underscoreio/underscoreio/src/html/_events/2015-03-15-essential-essential-scala.md

 Two different types of people should attend:

-- those who have little or no Scala experience who want to learn the basics of Scala and functional programming; and
+- those who have little or no Scala experience, but some experience with another language, and who want to learn the basics of Scala and functional programming; and
 - experienced Scala developers who want to assist with teaching.

 ### Who